- Women’s Imaging National Subspecialty Lead, Radiology Partners

 12. What is your advice for spouses, partners, or caregivers of those battling with breast cancer?

-I always recommend that my newly diagnosed patients bring along a family member or trusted friend to each appointment, particularly at initial visits with the patient’s care team - including breast surgeons, medical and radiation oncologist - as the information can be overwhelming.
+I always recommend that my newly diagnosed patients bring along a family member or trusted friend to each appointment, particularly at initial visits with the patient’s care team - including breast surgeons, medical and radiation oncologists - as the information can be overwhelming.
 It is helpful to have another set of ears, as well as another mind, to ask questions and remind the patient of what was actually discussed at the appointment.
 I encourage patients to write down their questions and concerns between appointments so each can be adequately addressed - as it’s typical to forget or ‘freeze’ when asked if there are any questions toward the end of an office visit.

 Utilize your Breast Nurse Navigator!
 Nurse Navigators are patient advocates that meet with patients during the initial phases of diagnosis, providing information and education, hopefully reducing a portion of the stress involved.
 Navigators will be your liaison throughout the entire cancer journey, learning the physical and social needs of the patients and their families, often offering referrals and coordinating the patient’s multidisciplinary care.